• Skip to primary navigation

 Hong Kong Zoological & Botanical Gardens

 This park is the oldest in Hong Kong and one of the oldest zoological gardens in the world.
-But history lesson aside, it appeals to kids as it has animals and a playground.
-There are two sections, with the eastern Old Garden where you will find the playground, aviaries, a greenhouse and a fountain terrace garden.
+History lesson aside, it also appeals to kids for two factors: animals and a playground!
+There are two sections, with the eastern Old Garden home to the playground, aviaries, a greenhouse and a fountain terrace garden.
 The new garden is home to monkeys and reptiles.

 Where: Albany Road, Mid-Levels